110+ ⭐⭐⭐⭐⭐ Google Reviews

 To qualify under this pathway, the applicant must:

-- Hold a Special Category Visa (Subclass 444); and
+Hold a Special Category Visa (SCV) (Subclass 444); and

 For citizenship purposes:

-These provisions apply to New Zealand citizens currently in Australia, as well as those outside Australia, provided they held a Subclass 444 visa immediately before leaving.
+These provisions apply to New Zealand citizens currently in Australia, as well as those outside Australia, provided they held a SCV immediately before leaving.

 The criteria listed above represent the minimum requirements only.
 Additional information and supporting documentation may be required from the applicant to confirm eligibility.